icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [1.1.1.1](https://developers.cloudflare.com/1.1.1.1/) - Free public DNS Resolver which is fast and secure (encrypt your DNS query), provided by CloudFlare.
 Useful to bypass your internet provider's DNS blocking, prevent DNS query spying, and [to block adult & malware content](https://developers.cloudflare.com/1.1.1.1/1.1.1.1-for-families).
 Can also be used [via API](https://developers.cloudflare.com/1.1.1.1/encrypted-dns/dns-over-https/make-api-requests).
 Note: Just a DNS resolver, not a DNS hoster.
   * [1984.is](https://www.1984.is/product/freedns/) — Free DNS service with API, and lots of other free DNS features included.
   * [cloudns.net](https://www.cloudns.net/) — Free DNS hosting up to 1 domain with 50 records
+  * [deSEC](https://desec.io) - Free DNS hosting with API support, designed with security in mind.
+Runs on open-source software and is supported by [SSE](https://www.securesystems.de/).
   * [dns.he.net](https://dns.he.net/) — Free DNS hosting service with Dynamic DNS Support
   * [Zonomi](https://zonomi.com/) — Free DNS hosting service with instant DNS propagation.
 Free plan: 1 DNS zone (domain name) with up to 10 DNS records.
   * [dnspod.com](https://www.dnspod.com/) — Free DNS hosting.